allefeld/atom-pandoc-pdf/README.md

 -   [wkhtmltopdf](https://wkhtmltopdf.org/), [WeasyPrint](https://weasyprint.org/), or [Prince](https://www.princexml.com/)
 -   pdfroff (from [GNU troff](https://www.gnu.org/software/groff/))

-If you choose LaTeX, see the [Pandoc documentation](https://pandoc.org/MANUAL.html#creating-a-pdf) for a list of the LaTeX packages used by the default template.
+If you choose Latexmk, see the [Pandoc documentation](https://pandoc.org/MANUAL.html#creating-a-pdf) for a list of the LaTeX packages used by the default template.

 To view the generated PDF within Atom, the [PDF View package](https://atom.io/packages/pdf-view) has to be installed.

-# Toolbar buttons
+## Toolbar buttons

 The toolbar contains the following buttons: